jmcooper/angular-hogwarts-tdd-kata/README.md

 ### UI for Registration

 You have shown us how to test getting from a repository and displaying the results.
-I would like to see some interaction. **Sure, sure how about a link called register on the catalog page.**
+I would like to see some interaction. **Sure, how about a link called register on the catalog page.**

 That works for now. **Here is the updated catalog.html**